sushyamal1998/ONLINE-COURSES-ENGAGEMENT-ANALYSIS-USING-POWER-BI/README.md

-# ONLINE-COURSES-ENGAGEMENT-ANALYSIS-USING-POWER-BI
+# ONLINE-COURSES-ANALYSIS-USING-POWER-BI
-Analyzing patteren in online course engagement to understand viewer performance based on course duration, course language etc.
+Analyzing patteren in online course to understand viewer performance based on course duration, course language etc.

 ## Overview
 This Power BI project analyze **online course dataset** to explore how course duration impact on viewer, subtitle language and to understand the performance in different categories, subcategories.